nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxl255/driver_examples/edma3/channel_link/example_board_readme.md

 Make sure you have solder bridges SJ1 and SJ2 set to
 - 2-1 for the main core (cm33)

 Prepare the Demo
 ===============
+Note: MCUXpresso IDE project default debug console is semihost
-1. Connect a USB cable between the host PC and the MCU-Link port on the target board.
+1. Connect a Type-C USB cable between the host PC and the MCU-Link port(J16) on the target board.
 2. Open a serial terminal with the following settings:
     - 115200 baud rate
     - 8 data bits